makersacademy/airport_challenge/README.md

 My solution to [airport challenge](https://github.com/makersacademy/airport_challenge).

-User stories covered with unit and feature testing using BDD process.
 Uses three classes: `Plane`, `Airport` and `Weather`.
+All user stories covered with unit and feature testing using BDD process.
+Unit tests are isolated using doubles.
+In feature testing, random weather is fixed using srand.

 Airport class controls takeoffs and landings, instructing planes to update their status.
 for example:
 `airport.land plane` - the airport will instruct the plane to land if possible, adding it to the plane storeage
-triggers:
+will trigger:
 `plane.land airport` - updating the status of the plane to grounded at that airport

 ####Object/Messages Table